Anja-Sche/Lab_SQL_Anja_Scherwall_DE25/dashboard/pages/movie_length.md

 ---
 title: Movie length
 ---
-- Klick on the informatoin text underneath the names to se information abot the result.<LineBreak lines=2/>
+- Klick on the informatoin text underneath the names to se information about the result.<LineBreak lines=2/>

 ## Movies over three hours
 <Details title='Information about table'>